helidon-io/helidon/examples/cors/README.md

 ## Using overrides
 The app accepts CORS override settings if you set the system property `useOverride` to true.

-With the same server running, tepeat the `OPTIONS` request from above, but change the `Origin` to `elsewhere.com`:
+With the same server running, repeat the `OPTIONS` request from above, but change the `Origin` to `elsewhere.com`:
 ```bash
 curl -i -X OPTIONS \
     -H "Access-Control-Request-Method: PUT" \